 This project will provide funds for a part time local safe community coordinator for the Malheur county area.
 The coordinator position will complement the existing coalition in Malheur County, and provide further organization allowing greater output from the existing coalitions.
-Project focus and direction will be determined by problem identification process.
-The project will develop a business plan for the Safe Community group.
+Project focus and direction will be to implement the business plan prepared in the prior year.